Return to Eden: Home media

 Both the original mini-series and the follow-up weekly series have been made available on DVD in Australia.
 Kaleidoscope Film has released the original 1983 mini-series as two "Region 0" discs.
-Unfortunately, even though the packaging states "Digitally Enhanced", the picture quality of the discs actually leaves a lot to be desired and is reproduced from many generations of copies down from the master.
+The picture quality of the discs is low, as it was reproduced from many generations of copies from the master.
 Bonus extras on the discs include interviews with Rebecca Gilling and James Reyne in 2001.

 The 1986 series was released as a six-disc set in Australia by MRA Entertainment.
-Although the picture quality is generally better than the mini-series, there is some tape distortion and interference on some of the episodes during the series.
-The episodes end on the newer 'zoom-in' Worldvision logo (present after the company was sold to Spelling Entertainment in 1988) except for the final episode which uses the original 'scroll' logo and is the originally aired episode.
 The DVD boxset does not include the revised ending, leaving the last episode with the unresolved original cliffhanger.

 The series has also been released on DVD in the Netherlands in a nine-disc set, which contains the revised ending.

 In 2018 MediumRare released the original mini-series in a two disc boxset in Europe.
-The picture quality in this release is a vast improvement over the previous Kaleidoscope release.
+The picture quality in this release is of higher quality than the previous release.

 In January 2021, a new 10-disc DVD box set of the original 1983 mini-series and the 1986 sequel series was released in Australia & internationally by Via Vision.
 This release contains the revised ending.
-The picture quality of the 1986 TV series is a lot better than on all previous releases of the series however the picture quality of the mini series on this complete series box set is not as good as the stand-alone release previously released by MediumRare which is still available.
+The picture quality of the 1986 TV series is an improvement over all previous releases of the series.